jjayjack/TypeScript-Adding-3rd-Party-Libs/README.md

 To utilize any JavaScript normal library there are added dependencies to make sure TypeScript can read the file.

+### Using "declare"

+Normal JavaScript libraries require @types to be defined to be read and compiled by TypeScript.
+In some cases, these are not available.
+When that happens declare is utilized.
+This allows a user to force TypeScript to recognize variables or features that exist.

 ### Lodash Library

 [Lodash](https://lodash.com/) is a JavaScript library that helps with managing methods that utilize priminitive and non-primitive data types.